jsabin/kb/README.md

 * ???Cache instance queries for lab in case CMDB is down????
 * Address production performance issue
 * Occasionally I work with 2 environments at the same time.
 It would be nice to have a way for one environment set in one terminal and one in another.
+* Change prompt to show which environment is currently set.
+* Rework to be object oriented.